-Kourtney WilliamsUX Associate
+Kourtney WilliamsUX Designer

 After getting recruited to play college softball, Kourtney randomly enrolled in a graphic design class to help round out her schedule.
 It turns out that choice would change the trajectory of her life more than any game-winning fly ball she ever could have hit.